 1. RFP Section 6.9.2(d):

-Prior to commencement of the work, the Contractor will furnish the State with original certificates and amendatory endorsements or copies of the applicable policy language effecting coverage required by this section.
+Prior to commencement of the work, the Contractor will furnish the State with original certificates and amendatory blanket endorsements.
 All certificates are to be received and approved by the State before work commences.
 However, failure to obtain the required documents prior to the work beginning will not waive the Contractor’s obligation to provide them.
-The State reserves the right to require complete, certified copies of all required insurance policies, including endorsements required by this section, at any time.
+The State reserves the right to require blanket endorsements required by this section, at any time.

 2. RFP Section 6.9.3(e):

-Coverage will have limits no less than ten million ($10,000,000.00) dollars per occurrence and ten million ($10,000,000.00) dollars aggregate.
+Coverage will have limits no less than ten million ($10,000,000.00) dollars per claim for wrongful act and ten million ($10,000,000.00) dollars aggregate.
+The Contractor’s Information Security and Privacy policy is embedded in their Professional Liability coverage form.

 3. RFP Section 6.9.3(h):

-PEBA, its officers, officials, employees and volunteers, must be covered as additional insureds on the policy or policies of insurance required by this clause.

 4. RFP Section 6.9.3(j):

 Prior to commencement of the work, the Contractor will furnish the State with original certificates of insurance for every applicable policy effecting the coverage required by this clause.
 All certificates are to be received and approved by the Procurement Officer before work commences.
 However, failure to obtain the required documents prior to the work beginning will not waive the Contractor’s obligation to provide them.
-The State reserves the right to require complete, certified copies of all required insurance policies, including policy declarations and anyendorsements required by this section, at any time.
+The State reserves the right to require blanket endorsements required by this section, at any time.

 Response: PEBA does not consider these questions to be follow-up questions to Amendment Number Three, Question Number 35.